greg-raven/Uncommon-Sense/_posts/2010-09-10-anything-called-a-program-is-unconstitutional.md

 A good cause, with a good conscience, should show itself in good faith.
 It shouldn't need evasions and euphemisms to describe its own position.

-A politician is, in effect, a man who runs for the job of umpire on the promise that he will rule in favor of a certain team.

 A regime with trillion-dollar budgets forbids individuals to donate more than a thousand dollars to any candidate.

 A two-party system isn't a democracy; it's a dilemma.

-A voter is a public official exercising his share of power, and he is supposed to use that power for the common good.
-If he uses it for his own special benefit he is as corrupt as a judge who takes bribes.

 According to the Jesus Seminar, Jesus never claimed to be the Messiah and didn't rise from the dead.
 In fact, it seems he said very little that wouldn't fit comfortably into the Democratic Party platform.